radixdlt/scrypto-challenges/neverland/README.md

 -----------------------------------------------------------------------

 Neverland concept aims to explore new ways to connect SBT and NFT virtual assets into Real Estate world.

 Surprisingly what results applicable to real estate's assets field is applicable as well to every society field including assets as proof of individual property or individual identity, so future fields of application seem wide open.

 In Neverland environment whole data concerning registered user's assets are saved within a personal SBT perpetually stored within his personal account address.
-User's SBT proof is normally required by protocols within Neverland to collect personal assets data and educational degrees data to respectively verify ownership and titolarity, update data in case of assets mint, merge, buying and selling operations.
+User's SBT proof is normally required by protocols within Neverland to collect financial assets data as well as educational degrees data to respectively verify ownership and titolarity, update data in case of assets mint, merge, buying and selling operations.

-Different types of minted NFT are basically used within every Neverland protocol components, from Academy when they're utilized to run an exam, certified a passed test with the purpose of collect an achieved educational degree, to House building Hub component, when they are minted everytime an architect's house project is acquired, a building contract is signed, a new house property is built.
+Different types of minted NFT are basically used within every Neverland protocol components, from Academy when they're utilized to authorize teachers to open courses of study and publish tests, or by students to run an exam, certified a passed test with the purpose of collect an achieved educational degree, to House building Hub component, when they are minted everytime an architect's house project is acquired, a building contract is signed, a new house property is built.

-Every succesfully auctioned parcel of land exterminate with a Land Asset NFT mint by AssetFarn component.
+Every succesfully auctioned parcel of land exterminate with a Land Asset NFT mint by AssetFarm component.
 Within AssetSquare Blueprint, aka Neverland AssetNFT marketplace, buyers NFT are minted and tailored on specific selling instance type: normal buy proposal mode, auction mode or raffle mode.
 In exchange of deposited asset NFT listed on sale within protocol, sellers receive a meta NFT perfectly traceable to the deposited entity, even if different in terms of resource address and ID.